-As I mentioned in my first challenge post, my office is my art studio and work space, as well as a library, sitting room and computer area that’s used by the entire family.
+As I mentioned in my first challenge post, my office is my art studio and work space, as well as a library and sitting room when I want to ponder the wonders of the universe — ha!

 My first project was to dive into the piles of paper in this crate which are leftover from several years of projects that I haven’t dealt with.

 I used my Quick Sort Paper Organizing Method (read more HERE) to quickly organize the papers into categories.
 I did throw some papers away, but my Quick Sort revealed that most of the papers are long-term reference information that I want to keep, so I grabbed some file folders to quickly sort the papers into relevant categories.

 I would have liked to make more progress, but I did at least begin scanning some of this information into Evernote so I can throw away the papers, and I’ll be continuing that process over the next few weeks.
 (See How to Organize with Evernote HERE.)

 I still haven’t decided what to do with this antique side table that belonged to my grandmother and I haven’t even touched the crate contents, so that’s my next project this week.